wp-plugins/all-in-one-wpml-crowdfunding-campaigns/readme.txt

 **Can people create multilingual campaigns via the frontend submission form with this plugin?**

 No, not currently.
-At this stage, the only way for people to create multi-lingual campaigns is via the Wordpress dashboard.
-If there is sufficient demand for this, we may look at creating a PRO version of this plugin that adds this ability.
+At this stage, the only way for people to create multi-lingual campaigns is via the WordPress dashboard.

 == Changelog ==

+= 1.1.0 - 23 June, 2015 =

+* Updated for compatibility with the latest version of Appthemer Crowdfunding.

 = 1.0.2 - 19 November, 2013 =